 - Source files can be added to third party project targets without having to modify the third party project files.

 Let’s explore your understanding of member function overloading.
 For a given class, how many different non-template overloads can you define for a given function where the function takes no arguments?
-Let’s make this a multiple choice, pick your answer from: 1, 2, 4 or 8.
+Putting aside exception specifications (since allowing them would make the answer to this essentially infinite), let’s make this a multiple choice, pick your answer from: 1, 2, 4 or 8.
 I’ll even provide a clue that the return types of the functions don’t matter.
 For extra points, how many of the function overloads are likely to be useful?

 I recently came across an interesting use of